dignajar/bludit-plugins/ckeditor/README.md

 CKEditor and RESPONSIVE Filemanger
 ==================================

-The plugin was initially contributed by Frédéric K., and his now maintained for Bludit by by Edi Goetschel.
+The plugin was initially contributed by Frédéric K., and is now maintained for Bludit by Edi Goetschel.

 Versions
 --------